 “Thank you.
 Do keep me posted on how all this resolves, won’t you?”
 He’s not looking at her, but at the rest of the room.
-Dr. Bosch looks like he’s going to be sick, and Dr. Romero’s face is turned toward the wall, shoulders shaking.
+Dr. Bosch looks like he’s going to be sick, and Dr. Romero’s face is turned toward the wall.
 “I’ll see you all for the normal meeting next week.”

 Giovanni leaves.
 Dr. Light stays seated.
 Slowly, one by one, people make their way back to the table.
 Lift overturned chairs.
 Sit down.

 “So,” she says after everyone’s back, some with their head in their hands, others staring blankly at her or the table.
-“Those in favor of a slightly scaling down operations, raise your hand.”
+“Those in favor of a slight scaling down of operations, raise your hand.”

 Every hand goes up.
 Politics, Dr. Light thinks in a mix of disgust and relief.
 She just wanted to be a researcher.
 Still, if she was a praying woman, she’d be thanking Arceus every day that she works in an organization where someone in charge can step in and enforce coordination, frightening as it sometimes is.